SamuraiRanderson/SamuraiRanderson.github.io/README.md

 Measured the initial Google PageSpeed Insight scores which were - Mobile: 26/100, Desktop: 29/100.

-Modifications and Optimizations Implemented
+Modifications and Optimizations Implemented:
-1. Removed Web Fonts.
+* Removed Web Fonts.
-2. Added media query to print.css.
+* Added media query to print.css.
-3. Inlined style.css.
+* Inlined style.css.
-4. Resized, compressed, and locally stored the images used.
+* Resized, compressed, and locally stored the images used.
-5. Inlined google-analytics.js file.
+* Inlined google-analytics.js file.
-6. Async the js/analytics.js & js/perfmatters.js files.
+* Async the js/analytics.js & js/perfmatters.js files.

 Measured performance after making the above changes and they were - Mobile: 93/100, Desktop: 95/100.